chiscoleiton/child-theme-wp/README.md

 This is a base to create a child theme for any WordPress theme...

 ## How custom
-For example, if you need create a child theme for Twenty Nineteen Theme:
+For example, if you need create a child theme for Twenty Nineteen Theme only replace the following:

 ### CSS file